-Any grading disputes or requests for re-grades of quizzes must be submitted in writing using a Re-Grade Request Form (available at the stockroom).
-All requests for re-grades must be submitted to the stockroom window no later than one week after your TA shows you your graded quizzes.
-Requests for re-grades will not be accepted via email.
+Any grading disputes or requests for re-grades of quizzes must be submitted in writing directly to your TA no later than one week after your TA returns your graded items.
 No requests for re-grades will be honored after the deadline has passed.
-The stockroom will forward your request on to the Head TA, who will review your paper and make a decision about the re-grade.
-Note that the entire assignment will be re-graded, not just the item in question, and grades may go up or down with the re-grade.
-Re-grade requests concerning refills or late penalties will not be accepted.
+Please note that the purpose of regrading is to make sure all papers were graded according to the same standard - it is not a means to negotiate for more points.
+To insure fairness, the entire assignment will be regraded based on the grading key, and grades may go up or down with the regrade.
 All re-grade decisions are final.